Skip to main content

-As a project manager, you need to oversee many types of workflows as part of your role.
-If you’re looking for a fresh approach to these workflows or need some good examples of workflows to help you drive your work forward this year, I’ve rounded up ten common examples of processes that benefit from clear and repeatable workflows to help.
+Looking for a fresh approach to designing workflows or need some good examples of workflows to help you drive your work forward this year?
+Here are 10 common examples of processes that benefit from clear and repeatable workflows.

-I’ve even included a workflow diagram or two and some examples of what these could look like in your project management software tool or workflow management software.
+I’ve also included several workflow diagrams and some other examples of what workflows can look like in your project management software tool or workflow management software.

 1. New Client Onboarding Workflow

-How It Works: There are usually two sequential parts to a client onboarding workflow.
-Internally you need to ensure the project is staffed correctly and that work is scheduled appropriately.
+How it works: There are usually two sequential parts to a client onboarding workflow.
+Internally, you need to make sure the project is staffed correctly and that work is scheduled appropriately.

-On the client-facing side, you’ll need to schedule a welcome email that outlines the next steps, host a kickoff meeting, and share how you’ll communicate and check-in over the course of the project.
+On the client-facing side, you’ll schedule a welcome email that outlines the next steps, host a kickoff meeting, and share how you’ll communicate and check-in over the course of the project.

 2. Project Kickoff Workflow